joehanlon/Linux/Spring5.md

       - Follows Interface Segregation Principle of S.O.L.I.D.
       - Makes the code more testable
    - Concrete Classes should be avoided
+#### Three types of DI dependencies
+1. By Property
+2. By Setter
+3. By Constructor
+   * This requires the dependency to be injected when the class is instantiated.
+   * Very bad practice.
+- Is it good practice to use concrete classes for dependency injection?
+   - You should use interfaces, which will allow the runtime environment to determine the implementation to inject.

 ## Inversion of Control, IoC
 - Technique to allow dependencies to be injected at runtime
 - Dependencies are not predetermined
 - Gives frameworks the power to serve as extensible skeletons in applications
+- The runtime environment (or framework) which injects dependencies

 ## IoC vs DI
 - DI refers to the composition of you classes, i.e. you compose your classes with DI in mind